Ashok0/UEVR-Mods/README.md

 Oculus Touch button prompt mods for Praydog's UEVR Injector.
 These mods will update in-game button prompts to match Oculus Touch controllers but do not change the gamepad artwork in the main menu.

-* The Aliens: Fireteam Elite mod requires Unreal Mod Unlocker to prevent online matchmaking from being disabled.
+* The Aliens: Fireteam Elite mod requires [**Unreal Mod Unlocker Basic**](https://illusory.dev/) as a hard requirement to prevent online matchmaking from being disabled.
 * The Martha Is Dead mod also fixes UI black border issues.

 ## Installation